How I Saved Over $100,000 In A Little Over 3 Years: The 5 Key Things I Did To Save a Ton of Money

 It's usually easier said than done but it's doable - I did it.

-This article is a very high level overview of things I teach in depth in my accountability program plus so much more including creating strategies to paying off your debt, budgeting, investing and access to an amazing community of women focused on building real wealth who will hold you accountable to your goals.
+This article is a very high level overview of things I teach in depth in my accountability program including creating strategies to paying off your debt, budgeting and investing - stop by.

 Bola Sokunbi is the founder of Clever Girl Finance and she's passionate about helping women take control of their money so they can live life on their own terms.